 People with mixed cerebral palsy have a combination of two or three of the above types.
 It is most often a combination of spastic and athetoid cerebral palsy, which results in stiff muscle tone and involuntary movements.

-Other problems associated with cerebral palsy
+What other problems are associated with cerebral palsy?

 Sometimes the damage to the brain affects other aspects of brain function, as well as problems with muscles.

 About half of children with cerebral palsy have some degree of learning difficulty.
 The severity can vary.
 The other half will have normal intelligence or above.
 About half of children will have some degree of speech problems.
 Sometimes a child with difficulty in speaking may be thought of as having low intelligence, whereas in fact they have normal or high intelligence.
 About 1 in 3 people with cerebral palsy will also have epilepsy.
 Some children also have problems with hearing, vision, eating and drinking.

 People with cerebral palsy often have other problems as well as difficulty with movement.
 These may include learning difficulty, speech problems, epilepsy or problems with hearing, vision, eating and drinking.

 Cerebral palsy is not usually diagnosed at birth.
 Babies with severe cerebral palsy may have signs at birth that are obvious, such as very abnormal muscle stiffness (tone).
 However, most children are diagnosed between the ages of 6 months and 2 years.